BMLT Crumb Widget

 data-view Optional Default view when the widget loads.

-Values: list (default) or map
+Values: list (default), map, or both

 Can be overridden at runtime by the ?view= query parameter (see URL Query Parameters).